L'Invasione degli Omini Verdi

 L'invasione degli Omini Verdi is an Italian punk rock band, formed in July 1999 in the province of Brescia, Lombardy.
 They are associated with bands like Derozer, Punkreas, Porno Riviste, Shandon and Cattive Abitudini, which play a leading role in the Italian punk rock scene.

 History

-The band was formed in 1999, between Mantua and Brescia.
-The group was made up of Maurizio (drums), Alessandro (singer), Patrick (bass) and Peco & Fano (guitars).
-Soon Fano left the band, and Ale started playing the guitar.
+The band was formed in 1999, between Mantua and Brescia, and made up of Maurizio (drums), Alessandro (singer), Patrick (bass) and Peco and Fano (guitars).
+Soon Fano left the band and Ale played guitar.
 The first official album, Veniamo in pace, was released in 2001.

-Peco left the group during a concert tour in 2002, but they found a new guitarist, Gio, who let Ale leave the guitar and devote himself entirely to singing.
-The lineup has not changed since then.
+Peco left the group during a 2002 tour and they found a new guitarist, Gio, which let Ale focus on singing.
+The lineup has not changed since.